SpencerLott7/Leap-Frog/README.md

 made it so that when a player wins the player freezes and the game is stopped. added a winning label that displays which player won. modified platforms to make movement easier.

+Unity 7:
+Moved scoring system as well as jump system into managers Added movable blocks around the map
+Added an item players can grab that increases their speed and is displayed in the inventory Changed the points into health point that decrease when the player is jumped over